 Basic Eyes Animation

-What if you could add a little life to your manga characters?
+Wouldn't you like to add a little life to your manga characters?
 In this tutorial, we will look at how to animate eyes using Adobe Photoshop CC!

 Step 1: Preparing the frames